- Download our Moving to the UK Guide (PDF)

 Expats wishing to obtain a work permit for the United Kingdom should prepare to wade through a maze of requirements and eligibility stipulations.

 Separate criteria for what seems like countless categories can prove overwhelming for those not used to unravelling red tape.
-Furthermore, only a certain number of visas are granted in total each year, though certain conditions are exempt from the cap.
+Only a certain number of visas are granted each year, although some conditions are exempt from the cap.

 The criteria by which work visas are issued can be difficult to understand.
 There are numerous schemes and skill enticements – but the more highly skilled and experienced an applicant is in a desirable field, the better the chances of a smooth and speedy application process.

 Category requirements for a work visa

 There are many different work permit categories under which an expat can apply.
 Each has unique requirements and entitles the individual to a specific set of rights.

-It is vital to note that when submitting documents for application, applicants must include the original document as well as a copy.
-The documents must be in English and must include contact details where appropriate.
-Documents in another language must be accompanied by a certified translation of the document
+Note that, when submitting documents for application, applicants must include the original document as well as a copy.
+The documents must be in English and include contact details where appropriate.
+Documents in another language must be accompanied by a certified translation.

-This category is for skilled workers who have a formal job offer made by a registered UK company licensed to act as a sponsor for foreign workers.
+This category is for skilled workers who receive a formal job offer from a registered UK company licensed to act as a sponsor for foreign workers.

-Each year the UK designates a list of prospective occupations marked by shortages; expats who are able to work in these fields have a higher chance of receiving a work visa than those who have a job offer from an industry sector not on the list.
+Each year the UK designates a list of prospective occupations marked by shortages.
+Expats who work in these fields have a higher chance of receiving a work visa than those who have a job offer from an industry sector not on the list.